Cowboy like Me: Critical reception

 "Cowboy like Me" received generally positive reviews for its narrative storytelling, while opinions on the production were mixed.
 Mikael Wood of the Los Angeles Times and Nate Jones of Vulture complimented the lyricism but were not impressed by the production; the former wrote that its arrangement "never gets up and goes anywhere" while the latter described the sound as "anonymous" but highlighted the "lived-in cynicism" of the lyrics.
-Wilson said that the "lyrical conceit here is great" but contended that the music could be better if it actually sounded "like what these self-declared 'cowboys' and 'villains' might sing", and he deemed Mumford's vocals "snoozy".Lipshutz ranked the song 9th among the 17 tracks from Evermores deluxe edition, writing that it was an "ambitious mix" of genres and one of the album's "most decadent listens".
+Wilson said that the "lyrical conceit here is great" but contended that the music could be better if it actually sounded "like what these self-declared 'cowboys' and 'villains' might sing", and he deemed Mumford's vocals "snoozy".
+Lipshutz ranked the song 9th among the 17 tracks from Evermores deluxe edition, writing that it was an "ambitious mix" of genres and one of the album's "most decadent listens".
 Sodomsky labeled the track "gorgeous", while Chris Willman of Variety praised Mumford's "lovely harmony vocal".
 Bobby Olivier of Spin regarded "Cowboy like Me" as one of the surprises that emerged upon close listens of the album.

 Other reviews praised the lyrics.
 Alan Light of Esquire described the song as a "finely-etched grifter's tale", while Neil McCormick of The Daily Telegraph highlighted the "playfully noirish twists", and Deborah Krieger of PopMatters selected it as one of the album's strong tracks with "immersive realism".
-The Atlantic's Spencer Kornharber lauded the track for "[showing] how Swift's love for conspiratorial romances draws out her knack for detail and scenery".
-American Songwriter's Alex Hopper regarded "Cowboy like Me" as a fan favorite off Evermore and one of its "highpoints".
+The Atlantics Spencer Kornharber lauded the track for "[showing] how Swift's love for conspiratorial romances draws out her knack for detail and scenery".
+American Songwriters Alex Hopper regarded "Cowboy like Me" as a fan favorite off Evermore and one of its "highpoints".
 Willman ranked the track among the best 75 songs by Swift, deeming it one of "the more obviously fictional narratives" in her discography.